SotirisFtiakas/My-Presentations/K-Means vs Bisecting K-Means/README.md

 **[@GregB712](https://github.com/GregB712)**

-***NOTE:*** *This presentation contains videos which are not available due to its .pdf format.
-For the full presentation, contact me.)
+***NOTE***: *This presentation contains videos which are not available due to its .pdf format.
+For the full presentation, contact me.*